ftorkler/x11-overlay/README.md

   -o <value>          orientation to align window and lines; defaults to 'NW'
-                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0'
+                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -v                  be verbose and print some debug output
 ```